 Post secondary environments are places where you will meet and interact with a lot of people.
 Some things you need to think about and be aware of are listed below.

 - There will be a lot of social events on campus

 - How do I interact with people I don’t know

-- How do I talk to my lecturers about my subjects
+- How do I talk to my lecturers about my units of study

 - Is it appropriate to ask questions in class

 - If I am not living with my family how do I manage looking after myself while studying